Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 AI and Condition Detection

-Tags are assigned when both methods apply.ExampleHere, tags are recognized when the AI training data applies, AND the customer message does not refer to termination or move:
+Tags are assigned when both methods apply.ExampleHere, tags are recognized if the AI training data applies, AND no reference to termination or relocation is taken in the customer’s message:

 AI or Condition Detection